Storage in Managed Service for MongoDB

-Managed Service for MongoDB lets you use network and local storage for database clusters.
-Network storage is based on network blocks, which are virtual disks in the Yandex.Cloud infrastructure.
-Local storage is organized on disks that are physically located in the database host servers.
+Managed Service for MongoDB lets you use network and local storage drives for database clusters.
+Network storage drives are based on network blocks, which are virtual disks in the Yandex Cloud infrastructure.
+Local disks are physically located in the database host servers.

 When creating a cluster, you can choose between the following storage types:

 network-hdd): The cheapest option for clusters with relaxed read/write performance requirements.